 An effective video always starts with an engaging script.
 For the past 20 years, I’ve written scripts for television news, corporate companies, non-profit organizations, and now Screencast-O-Matic.
-It’s taken me years to master scriptwriting and each time I sit down to write, I’m always trying to perfect what I just perfected.
+It’s taken me years to master scriptwriting.

 A good script is the backbone of any compelling video.
-No matter your topic, you can always find an interesting story to tell through your script.
+No matter your topic, you can always find an interesting story to tell and it starts with a bit of organization.
 Through the years, I’ve honed in on six key tips to make your scripts shine.
-Keep reading to learn how.

 1) Start with an outline